yatfungleung/amazon-fashion-recommendation/README.md

 <br />

 ## Project Objective
-The purpose of this project is to help companies to recommend similar products for marketing campaigns as well as advertising.
+The purpose of this project is to help companies to recommend similar products to target customers for marketing campaigns as well as advertising.

 <br />